MayankAgrawal94/tambola-game/README.md

  - Full house: The ticket with all the 15 numbers crossed ﬁrst
  - Early ﬁve: The fastest ticket to have 5 numbers crossed

+## Game Rules

+1. System will only return whether a claim is accepted or rejected.
+1. A player's claim to victory is only valid if it is made immediately following the announcement of the number that completes their winning sequence.

 ## Examples

 1. Top row win